nmradcc/OpenMRNLite/RTOS_SUPPORT.md

 If you're porting existing FreeRTOS code:

-1. Replace `#include "freertos_includes.h"` with `#include "rtos_includes.h"` (or keep using freertos_includes.h as it now redirects)
-2. Use `os_*` functions instead of direct RTOS calls where possible
+1. Use `os_*` functions instead of direct RTOS calls where possible
-3. Test thoroughly as timing and priority behavior may differ between RTOS implementations
+2. Test thoroughly as timing and priority behavior may differ between RTOS implementations

 ## Troubleshooting